korpling/pepper/pepper-doc/src/main/doxygen/moduleDevelopers/testing.md

 The provided test classes emulate the Pepper environment, so that you can run your entire module and just check the in- or output.

-In case that you write an importer, you can create an input file containing a corpus in the format you want to support, run your importer and check its output against a predefined template.
+If you write an importer, you can create an input file containing a corpus in the format you want to support, run your importer and check its output against a predefined template.
 The test will return a processed Salt model which can be checked for its nodes, relations and so on.
 The following snippet shows how to read a document and how to check the returned Salt model:

 	public void someTest(){
         getFixture().setCorpusDesc(new CorpusDesc().